-The service is offered as a care plan for anyone who spends over £150 at their stores and vows to repair or replace items damaged by anything from a 'minor hiccup to a major mishap'.
 For a monthly fee, they promise to sort out your technical woes.
 However, there are numerous stories and allegations online where customers are angry that they're being told that any damage caused isn't consistent with the accidents and mishaps described.
 That means, the KnowHow team can wriggle out of doing anything for you.

 You might think that the service covers absolutely anything, with no exclusions (indeed, Bitterwallet has spoken to a variety of KnowHow vendors and they back this idea up), but the reality is that your devices won't be covered if there's cosmetic damage, neglect, misuse and, bizarrely, insect infestation.